 Step three: Check it twice

 Wherever you land, a good general rule of thumb is that the most sustainable thing we can do is shop our closet.
-The second best is hunting down some appropriate pre-loved clothing and finally investing in quality pieces from ethical brands.
-And, of course, thoughtfully disposing of whatever doesn’t make the cut!
+The second best is hunting down some appropriate pre-loved clothing and finally investing in quality pieces from top rated brands.
+And, of course, thoughtfully disposing of whatever doesn’t make the cut.

 So far, for me, it has gone a little like this.
 Last season’s black ankle boots were worn to the bone, so I opted for some second hand non-leather ones on Depop and have been wearing them most days since.
 Sadly, I realised that my two sets of winter PJs (both with a cat print, don’t judge me) were stretched out beyond use, so I upcycled them into peg bags.
 Simply cut off half the leg, tuck a couple of inches inside and secure with an elastic band, then cut two holes in the top to hang and recycle any leftover scrap fabric.
 I then got my hands on a long set of Boody bamboo PJs to see me through the season, and they’re probably the comfiest PJs I’ve ever owned.